swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

+### Codable, Hashable, and Equatable synthesis

 Synthesis for `Encodable`, `Decodable`, `Hashable`, and `Equatable`
-using the underlying `value` of the property when the property
-wrapper type contains an `init(initialValue:)` and the wrapper's
-type otherwise.
+use the backing storage property.
+This allows property wrapper types to determine their own serialization and equality behavior.

 ### $ identifiers